SoftwareAG/c8y-docs/content/standard-tenant/managing-permissions-bundle/inventory-roles.md

     }

-After setting the parameter to true, in order to have access to a single measurement parameter like c8y_SignalStrength, you do not have to grant access to all fragments types that the measurement has.
+After setting the tenant option value to true, in order to have access to a single measurement fragment like "c8y_SignalStrength", you do not have to grant access to all fragments types that the measurement has.

-For example, assume that your device sends measurements such as those in the previous example, including c8y_SignalStrength and c8y_Temperature and other measurements with c8y_Temperature only.
+For example, assume that your device sends measurements such as those in the previous example, including "c8y_SignalStrength" and "c8y_Temperature" and other measurements with "c8y_Temperature" only.

     POST /measurement/measurements
     ...